mvolkmann/blog/src/htmx.md

 - Create a DOM element representing the new HTML and add the CSS class `htmx-added` to it.
-- Swap the new DOM element into the DOM, either replacing the target or placing it relative to the target,
+- Swap the new DOM element into the DOM, either replacing the target or placing it relative to the target.
 - Delay for a short time (`htmx.config.defaultSettleDelay` defaults to 20ms).
 - Remove the `htmx-added` CSS class from the new DOM element.
 - Remove the `htmx-settling` CSS class from the target element.

 The delays described above enable adding CSS transitions.
+The default values are fine in most cases, but can be modified as needed.

 Two things are required to implement a CSS transition.
 First, the existing element and the new element